Special Education Advisory Council

 - Actively seeking input from students and parents around current happenings in special education programs

-Actively seeking input from students and parents, SEAC is the Special Education Advisory Council comprised of designated, representative parents of student receiving special education services from each educational site in Westonka (Early Childhood, Shirley Hills, Hilltop, Grandview Middle School and Mound Westonka High School), as well as a member of Westonka’s School Board.
+Actively seeking input from students and parents, SEAC is the Special Education Advisory Council comprised of designated, representative parents of students receiving special education services from each educational site in Westonka (Early Childhood, Shirley Hills Primary School, Hilltop Primary School, Grandview Middle School and Mound Westonka High School), as well as a member of the Westonka School Board.
 SEAC also includes a representative Special Education staff member from each educational site.

 We encourage parents of children with special needs to take advantage of the events and resources offered by Westonka SEAC: